simd-lite/simd-json/README.md

 simd-json.rs supports AVX2, SSE4.2 and NEON.

+Unless the `allow-non-simd` feature is passed simd-json will fail to compile, this is to prevent unexpected slowness in fallback mode that can be hard to understand.

 ### allocator

 For best performance we highly suggest using [mimalloc](https://crates.io/crates/mimalloc) or [jemalloc](https://crates.io/crates/jemalloc) instead of the system allocator used by default.